Tanks in the German Army: Overview

-On 30 January 1933, Adolf Hitler was appointed Chancellor of Germany.
+On 30 January 1933, Adolf Hitler was appointed the Chancellor of Germany.
 Although he initially headed a coalition government, he quickly eliminated his government partners.
-He ignored the restrictions imposed by the Treaty of Versailles (1919) and began rearming, approving the development of many German tank designs he was shown.
+He then ignored the restrictions imposed by the Treaty of Versailles (1919) and then began rearming the German army, and eventually approving the development of many German tank designs that He was shown.

-The German Army first used Panzer I light tanks, along with the Panzer II, but the mainstays were the medium Panzer IIIs and Panzer IVs which were released in 1937.
-The IV became the backbone of Germany's panzer force and the power behind the blitzkrieg.
-During the invasion of Russia in 1941, the Germans encountered the famous and technologically advanced Soviet T-34 tanks.
-This led Germany to develop the Panther or Panzer V in response.
-Its 75 mm gun could penetrate the new Soviet tanks.
-Germany also developed the heavy Tiger I, released in 1942.
-The Tiger was soon joined by the Tiger II, also known as King Tiger, but too few were produced to impact the war in any discernible way.
+The German Army first used the Panzer I light tank, along with the Panzer II, but the main tank force were the both medium Panzer IIIs and Panzer IVs which were released in 1937.
+Then the Panzer IV became the backbone of Germany's panzer force and the early main power behind the blitzkrieg.
+During the invasion of Russia in 1941 or Operation Barbarosa, the Germans encountered the famous and technologically advanced Soviet T-34 tanks.
+This led Germany to develop the Panther or Panzer V in response with its 75 mm gun that could penetrate the new Soviet tanks.
+Germany also developed the heavy class tank Tiger I or Panzer VI, it was released in 1942.
+And then the Tiger-1 was soon joined by the Tiger II, also known as King Tiger, but too few were produced (492) to impact the war in any discernible way.